ant-design/ant-design/docs/react/faq.en-US.md

 ### Invariant Violation: findComponentRoot(...): Unable to find element.

 You may import React twice.
-Set React & ReactDOM as external, if you are using webpack, See: [#525](https://github.com/ant-design/ant-design/issues/525).
-If you are using others(browserify, etc...), please read its documentation and find options which can set React & ReactDOM as external.
+Set React & ReactDOM as external, if you are using webpack, See [#525](https://github.com/ant-design/ant-design/issues/525).
+If you are using others (browserify, etc...), please read its documentation and find options which can set React & ReactDOM as external.